GlobalFishingWatch/ocean_centered_projections/README.md

 </p>

-The Elastic-II projection greatly improves on the distortion present in the Spilhaus-Adams projection, but at the cost of Australia.
-Australia is disintegrated–cut nearly in half and then smeared along the edge of the projection so as to be unrecognizable.
+The Elastic-II projection greatly improves on the distortion present in the Spilhaus-Adams projection, but at the cost of Australia and portions of Indonesia.
+Australia, Sumatra and Java are disintegrated–cut nearly in half and then smeared along the edge of the projection so as to be unrecognizable.
 In practice, people tend to find this confusing.

 #### Elastic-X